stephenfuqua/stephenfuqua.github.io/_posts/2020/2020-12-06-in-pursuit-algorithmic-equity.md

 #InclusiveTech and #ResponsibleAI.
 As with so many other issues of equity and
 justice, we all need to stand up, take notice, and act.

-1. Think twice before choosing to us AI/ML.
+1. Think twice before choosing to use AI/ML.
 Then get an outside review.
 2. Vet your data sets carefully and clearly describe their origin and use for posterity and review.
 3. Ask yourself: what are the potential impacts of the technology I am